billgeek/nova-custom-3dprinter/README.md

 - Squareness of the frame is critical.
 If your frame is not square, you will guaranteed not have decent quality.
 Use a T-square or something similar to ensure your build is perfectly square.
 - On the SKR1.4, instead of using one driver for both Z motors, I decided to use E1 (second extruder) to drive the second Z motor.
 This is actually super easy to do, take a look at the included config.
 - Instead of setting firmware to invert some axes, I decided to swap pins instead.
 Inverting in firmware works, but I didn't want to reflash yet again.
+- ALWAYS make sure you test your ABL probe on a breadboard or any other way without connecting it to your printer.
+I had made a mistake with my initial voltage divider and measured 8V from the probe.
+Had this been installed, I would've fried my SKR!

 ![image](https://user-images.githubusercontent.com/17118188/117857136-74b8c900-b25a-11eb-9464-94b7c1c22436.png)